AWegnerGitHub/awegnergithub.github.io-content/2009_10_30_automated-template-for-membership-applications.md

 After a user applies, they are put into a two week hold.
 During this week it is expected they will stick around the forums and learn about the community they just applied to.
 Even better would be that they had done this before applying.
-While this two week hold is in place, the administration team will be able to cast they votes in a separate sub-forum.
+While this two week hold is in place, the administration team will be able to cast their votes in a separate sub-forum.
 They can hold administration specific discussions - usually details that are important for admins to know, but don't *need* to be public.
 Once voting is complete, if they become a member, the system automatically grants appropriate forum and server related permissions.